 It may take 14 to 60 days from the date of submission of all required documentation, to process the transfer of registration application.
 This includes the time required for referral to another government agency for approval or review, if necessary.
 For more information on Referral Authorities, please click here

-Application for Extension of Time to submit document
+Application for Extension of Time to submit de-registration document

 Each application for Extension of Time (EOT) costs $200 (non-refundable) and is valid for 60 days.
 The application must be submitted within 60 days from the date of registration or within the last extension period, where applicable.